-AEWLC and TWLC on z114 Standalone Servers
+AEWLC and TWLC on zBC12 and z114 Standalone Servers

 z114 standalone customers will have AEWLC pricing.
 All sub-capacity eligible products will be priced using the AEWLC pricing metric.
 The remaining, non-sub-capacity eligible products will be priced using the Tiered EWLC (TWLC) price structure.
 The TWLC price structure, for non-subcapacity products, offers flat pricing based on server capacity using a tiered structure.
 The TWLC price structure is exclusive to the z114, z10 BC, z9 BC and z890 servers.
 Note: the smallest z114, capacity setting A01, is priced using zELC.

-z114 Servers in a Qualified Parallel Sysplex
+zBC12 and z114 Servers in a Qualified Parallel Sysplex

-Customers operating a z114 in a qualified Parallel Sysplex may elect to have their server priced as a stand-alone machine (AEWLC and TWLC) or may elect aggregated PSLC or aggregated AWLC pricing, subject to applicable terms and conditions.
+Customers operating a zBC12 or z114 in a qualified Parallel Sysplex may elect to have their server priced as a stand-alone machine (AEWLC and TWLC) or may elect aggregated PSLC or aggregated AWLC pricing, subject to applicable terms and conditions.
 If the customer selects aggregated pricing then AEWLC and TWLC price structures do not apply.
 While AEWLC is MSU-based, aggregation of MSUs is not permitted if AEWLC is selected.

 Advanced Entry Workload License Charges Structure